Habitability of red dwarf systems: Flare activity

-It is worth noting that the violent flaring period of a red dwarf's life cycle is estimated to only last roughly the first 1.2 billion years of its existence.
-If a planet forms far away from a red dwarf so as to avoid tidal locking, and then migrates into the star's habitable zone after this turbulent initial period, it is possible for life to have a chance to develop.
+For a planet around a red dwarf star to support life, it would require a rapidly rotating magnetic field to protect it from the flares.
+A tidally locked planet rotates slowly, and so may not be able to produce a geodynamo at its core.
+The violent flaring period of a red dwarf's life cycle is estimated to last for only about the first 1.2 billion years of its active life.
+If a planet forms far away from a red dwarf so as to avoid atmospheric erosion, and then migrates into the star's habitable zone after this turbulent initial period, it is possible for life to develop.
+However, observations of the 7 to 12-billion year old Barnard's Star showcase that even old red dwarfs can have significant flare activity.
+Barnard's Star was long assumed to have little activity, but in 1998, astronomers observed an intense stellar flare, showing that it is a flare star.

-It has been found that the largest flares happen at high latitudes near the stellar poles so if exoplanets orbits are aligned with the stellar rotation then they are less affected by the flares than previously thought.
+It has been found that the largest flares occur at high latitudes near the stellar poles; if an exoplanet's orbit is aligned with the stellar rotation (as is the case with the planets of the Solar System), then it is less affected by the flares than formerly thought.